IndiGo: History

 In January 2013, IndiGo was the second fastest-growing low-cost carrier in Asia behind Indonesian airline Lion Air.
 In February 2013, following the announcement of the Civil Aviation Ministry that it would allow IndiGo to take delivery of only five aircraft that year, the airline planned to introduce low-cost regional flights by setting up a subsidiary.
 Later, IndiGo announced that it planned to seek permission from the ministry to acquire four more aircraft, therefore taking delivery of nine aircraft in 2013.
 It took delivery of its 75th aircraft this month.
 By March 2014, IndiGo was the second-largest low-cost carrier in Asia in terms of seats flown.

 In November 2014, IndiGo received its 100th aircraft.
 This completed IndiGo's initial 100-aircraft order, placed in 2005.
 In March 2015, the carrier crossed the 100 million-passenger mark.
-In August 2015, IndiGo placed an order for 250 Airbus A320neo aircraft worth $27 billion, making it the largest single order in Airbus history.
-It announced a ₹3018 crore initial public offering on 19 October 2015 which opened on 27 October 2015.

-In October 2017, IndiGo announced its plan to strengthen its regional operations with flight connections including routes to and from Tirupati, Rajahmundry, Hyderabad, Chennai, Bengaluru, Mangalore, Madurai and Nagpur.
-90 new flight connections were announced.
-On November 2017, IndiGo took delivery of its first ATR 72-600.
-In December 2017, the commencement of IndiGo's ATR operations in Hyderabad was announced.
+In August 2015, the company placed an order for 250 Airbus A320neo aircraft worth $27 billion, making it the largest single order in Airbus history.
+It announced a ₹30.18 billion initial public offering on 19 October 2015 which opened on 27 October 2015.
+In October 2017, the airline announced a plan to strengthen its regional operations with flight connections to new tier II towns.
+It took delivery of its first ATR 72-600 aircraft in November 2017, and commenced operations using the aircraft the next month.

-In October 2019, IndiGo placed an order for 300 Airbus A320neo aircraft worth ₹2.3 lakh crore, surpassing its own record of the largest single order in Airbus history.
-In December 2019, the airline became the first Indian airline to operate 1,500 daily flights.
-On 31 December 2019, it became India's first airline to have a fleet of more than 250 aircraft.

-In 2020, 10 new domestic and 8 new international destinations were added.
-IndiGo's fleet increased to 262 aircraft.
-45 net aircraft were added during the year.
-Over 75 million passengers were carried during the year 2020.
+In October 2019, IndiGo placed an order for 300 Airbus A320neo aircraft worth ₹2300 billion, surpassing its own record of the largest single order in Airbus history.
+In December 2019, the airline became the first Indian airline to operate 1,500 daily flights, and to have a fleet of more than 250 aircraft.
+In 2020, it added ten domestic and eight international destinations.
+It added 45 aircraft to the fleet, taking its total fleet to 262 aircraft, and ferried over 75 million passengers in the year.